J11tendra/NerdNarratives/Things-I-learned-as-a-Self-Taught-Developer/things-I-Learned-as-a-Self-Taught-Developer.md

 ## Networking is the key

 Building a strong network within the tech community is invaluable.
 Networking opens doors to opportunities, mentorship, and collaboration.
 Attend meetups, conferences, and online forums to connect with like-minded individuals.
 Share your knowledge, seek advice, and be open to learning from others.
 Your network can play a significant role in your career growth and development as a self-taught developer.

+## The stack is irrelevant

+It's natural to love the tools you use every day, but they're not as important as you might think.
+New tools are built to solve problems that their predecessors failed to solve.
+New technology can be a lot of fun, but becoming too attached to it can be harmful.
+So, be sure to learn about the latest technology, but also remember to use it as a tool, not a crutch.
+It's foolish to ignore new technology and stick with what you know.
+Instead, challenge yourself to explore new languages, frameworks, and patterns, because that's how you'll grow and expand your knowledge.
+Focus on learning because that's what makes work enjoyable.

 ## Learning is Real